Asymptotic freedom in the dephased charging of quantum batteries: Results

 Focusing first on the strong driving regime, the tomogram of the steady-state density matrix in the Dicke basis for $N = 8$ is shown in Fig.~\ref{fig:Density matrix elements for F = 10}(a).
 The state exhibits its largest populations in the two extremal Dicke levels, $\lvert N/2, N/2 \rangle$ and $\lvert N/2, -N/2 \rangle$, together with a nearly flat baseline in the central region.
 To quantitatively capture this characteristic ``edge-enhanced'' and symmetric structure, we consider the following trial density matrix:

 where $n$ is the Dicke level index and $p_n^{\mathrm{trial}}$ is the trial population function with a symmetric Bose--Einstein-like functional form with a constant offset,

 Here, $\alpha$ sets the amplitude of the edge enhancement, $\beta$ plays the role of an effective inverse temperature controlling the decay from the edges toward the center, $\mu$ is a shift parameter determining the inward displacement of the enhancement peaks, and $\zeta$ denotes the baseline population in the central Dicke levels.
 This functional form reproduces the numerically obtained populations with high accuracy and provides a physically intuitive interpretation [see Fig.~\ref{fig:Density matrix elements for F = 10}(b)]: the profile resembles that of two symmetric bosonic modes, each feeding population from opposite ends of the Dicke ladder, while the flat baseline originates from uniform mixing in the central states induced by the combined effects of strong driving and dephasing.
+The trial density matrix with the optimal parameters yields high fidelity, where the fidelity between two density matrices $\rho$ and $\sigma$ is defined as $F(\rho, \sigma)=(\operatorname{tr} \sqrt{\sqrt{\rho} \sigma \sqrt{\rho}})^2$ \cite{JozsaJMO1994}.

 In Fig.~\ref{fig:Density matrix elements for F = 0.5}, we present a tomogram of the steady-state density matrix under intermediate driving.
 We observe that the two extreme Dicke levels, $\lvert N/2, N/2 \rangle$ and $\lvert N/2, -N/2 \rangle$, carry the dominant populations—more pronounced than in the strong driving case—while the intermediate Dicke levels are almost unpopulated.
 This state can be well approximated by the statistical mixture: